Improving local streets

 To support the new public space on Thomas Street between Ultimo Road and Thomas Lane, traffic changes will include:

 - a timed closure, where the space will be closed for certain periods of the day

 - vehicular access will be via a left turn from Ultimo Road.

-- One travel lane on Thomas Street between Hay Street and Ultimo Road, with the additional left turn lane into Ultimo Road being retained.
+- 2 travel lanes on Thomas Street between Hay Street and Ultimo Road, with the additional left turn lane into Ultimo Road being retained

 - Adding 2 loading zones in the area, and removing 18 parking spaces on the western side of Thomas Street to allow for widened footpaths.